swebal1/Survival_Analysis_TCGA/README.md

 # Survival Analysis: Stomach Cancer
 This project involves conducting a survival analysis of stomach cancer, using gene expression data from the TCGA database.
+This project was completed as part of a National Science Foundation Research Experience for Undergraduates (NSF REU) at the University of California, Riverside.

 Various survival analysis techniques were employed, including:

 1) Kaplan-Meier (KM) Estimation
 2) Cox Proportional Hazards (CPH)